Moist Coffee Loaf Cake! This is an absolutely delicious soft, moist cake, easy to make and goes perfect with a lovely cup of coffee too!

 NOTE: Where possible when baking cakes, please use digital scales as opposed to cup measures as this is more accurate and will give you better results.

-I’ve also made this recipe and swapped the milk for 3 RIPE mashed bananas and the combination with the coffee flavor is lovely!
+I’ve also made this recipe and added 3 RIPE mashed bananas and the combination with the coffee flavor is lovely!

 UPDATE: For those wishing to use bananas, be sure you use a STRONG DARK ROAST blend of coffee, otherwise you won’t be able to taste it in combination with the banana flavors.